 When we lived in the south, I had many friends who homeschooled.
 I was so fascinated by it.
 But my oldest is an extrovert, and I felt our personalities often clashed when I tried to teach her things and switch to “school mode” at home.
 So, I doubted myself.
 I doubted my ability.

 But Then Things Changed

 We started having some concerns with my oldest child’s school when she was in first grade.
 We loved her teacher, but she struggled academically due to her ADHD.
 When I brought this up (over and over again), I was met with a lot of resistance.
 The teachers and administration told me that she wasn’t failing enough and refused special needs services.
 Can you believe that?!

 Finally, we decided that public school was not working for our family in January 2020.
 So, we made the decision to homeschool the following year.
 We told the kids our decision (they were so excited!), and I started researching homeschool methods and curriculums (curricula?).

 The World Came Crashing Down

-The week after the Forth of July, we officially started our new homeschool year.
-I have a second grader, a Kindergartener, and a toddler (who will still attend preschool two mornings a week).
-We are about three weeks in, and so far so good….I think.
-Just kidding!
-It’s good.
-We are learning new rhythms and routines.
-Learning to give and receive grace.
-Learning when to push through and when to take it slow.
-Learning how to balance all the things and not feel stressed or overwhelmed.
-I’ve loved all of it.
-I love seeing my kids learn new things and know that I was a part of that.
+We are learning new rhythms and routine and learningg to give and receive grace and when to push through and when to take it slow.
+I have loved all of it.
+I love seeing my kids learn new things and knowing I was a part of that.